ietf-wg-cellar/matroska-specification/notes.md

         element value * TrackTimestampScale * TimestampScale

 This allows storing smaller integer values in the elements.
-The resulting floating point values of the timestamps are still expressed in nanoseconds.
+The resulting floating-point values of the timestamps are still expressed in nanoseconds.

 When using the default values for `TimestampScale` and `TrackTimestampScale` of "1,000,000" and of "1.0" respectively, one Track Tick represents one millisecond.